Who we are

 Founder and Executive Director

 Katy Brodsky Falco has built and managed non-profit research organizations for leading academic institutions for the past decade.
-She was most recently the Executive Director of NYU School of Law's Criminal Justice Lab, which leverages data, analytics, an interdisciplinary expertise to build a safer and more equitable criminal justice system.
-Prior to this, she worked as Executive Director of Crime Lab New York, a criminal justice research organization that partners with civic and community leaders to identify, test, and help scale the programs and policies with the greatest potential to improve lives.
+She was most recently the Executive Director of NYU School of Law's Criminal Justice Lab, which leverages data, analytics, and interdisciplinary expertise to build a safer and more equitable criminal justice system.
+Prior to this, she worked as Executive Director of Crime Lab New York, a criminal justice research organization based at University of Chicago that partners with civic and community leaders to identify, test, and help scale the programs and policies with the greatest potential to improve lives.
 She was a staff attorney at Legal Aid Society in the criminal defense division, and Director of Advocacy and Associate General Counsel for Grameen America, Nobel Laureate Muhammad Yunus’ non-profit microfinance organization.
 Katy attended Harvard University for her BA and NYU School of Law for her JD.

 Dr. Orli Etingin